 Whether you're a dedicated collector or simply trying to get that old heirloom fixed, we know how to get these tiny and delicate engines running properly, so trust us with your grandfather's pocket watch for expert restorations that will take just a few days.

-An impact can easily break delicate pivots, and if that happens the staff can be trued up, the center found, and the hub drilled to precise dimensions.
-A new pivot is then fabricated to size and seated either by friction or by temperature inversion.
+An impact can easily break delicate pivots, and if that happens the staff remnant can be faced, the center found, and the hub drilled out.

 The components under the dial are every bit as important as the ones between the plates, and yet they often go ignored.
 All of the hardware on your watch will be cleaned and inspected, milled flat and polished, and repaired or replaced as needed.